zephyrproject-rtos/hal_stm32/README.rst

 Packages and libraries are updated regularly in order for STM32 users to benefit from the latest STM32Cube versions, features and bug fixes.
-Updates are generally done once in each Zephyr release, preferably soon after the opening of the merge window to let time to users to report issues and get them fixed before the new version in released.
+Updates are generally done once in each Zephyr release, preferably soon after the opening of the merge window to give time to users to use it, potentially report issues if some are faced and get them fixed before the new version in released.

 STM32Cube packages
 ******************